boots-edu/textbook/source/original/week6.md

 In other words, in our fruit example, we provided a public interface for all fruits that included the method getDescription().
 Regardless of the type of fruit, the public interface does not change, and the language is able to  _dispatch_  the method call to the appropriate subclass for us automatically.

-This type of  _polymorphism_  is  _subclass or subtype polymorphism._   There are other types of polymorphism including ad\-hoc polymorphism and parametric polymorphism.
+This type of  _polymorphism_  is  _subclass or subtype polymorphism._   There are other types of polymorphism including ad-hoc polymorphism and parametric polymorphism.
 We will examine parametric polymorphism later.

 ![](../../images/CISC181-Week%2063.png)

-__Topic: __  __Classes\-Polymorphism__
+__Topic: __  __Classes-Polymorphism__

 _Polymorphism_  in OOP is the provision of a single interface to entities of different types.